 The views from the summit were still pretty-good despite the cloud but was this really the best view in Scotland?

 To answer this, I definitely need to come back to find out.

 View to Camusunary from summit of Sgurr na Stri:

 Loch na Cuilce from summit of Sgurr na Stri:

-Loch na Cuilce and Loch Coruisk from summit of Sgurr na Stri:
+Loch na Cuilce and Loch Coruisk from the summit of Sgurr na Stri:

-We returned to the Coruisk Hut via the same route and then spent the night in the hut.
+We returned to the Coruisk Hut via the same route before spending our first night in the hut.

 Inside the Coruisk Hut: